BaptisteUrgell/email-signature/README.md

     * Write a body balise and paste the html code.
     * Press esc, :wq, ↩ to save and close the file

-7. On the Terminal enter the following command to lock your signature file:
+8. On the Terminal enter the following command to lock your signature file:
     ```shell
     chflags uchg {file_name}.mailsignature
     ```
-8. Open Mail and try your new signature !
+9. Open Mail and try your new signature !
-9. For security reason, remove Full Disk Access to the Terminal application
+10. For security reason, remove Full Disk Access to the Terminal application

+Another tutorial using MacOs UI <a ref="https://www.hubspot.com/email-signature-generator/add-html-signature-mail-mac">

 ## Et voilà !